-Coworking isn’t your only option if you’re looking for flexible space.
-Consider options like a ROFO, ROFR, fixed expansion or must take to support your budget and growth needs.
+Coworking isn’t your only option when looking for flexible space; consider ROFO, ROFR, fixed expansion or must-take to support your budget and growth needs

 The path to a modern, productive workplace isn’t as simple for small tech companies as it was in years past.
 Cost pressures from leadership mixed with talent pressures across the industry are shifting the way they build and lease office space.

 In short, costs are up and capital is down.
 Building an engaging workplace today is 30% more expensive than it was 12 years ago due to rising construction costs.
 At the same time, more companies are wielding the office as a tool to recruit and retain talent.

 For small to mid-stage companies, the pain is particularly sharp.
 They’re looking for room to grow, but also need to accommodate more employees.
 Capital isn’t flowing as freely because boards and executives are hesitant to sink money into the workplace without a sure return.
 Competition is even stronger up against tech giants and corporates who pour resources into state-of-the-art spaces.